By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 753|Pages: 2|4 min read

-The entire novel "As I Lay Dying" by William Faulkner is filled with great heroic efforts but at the same time is someway seems absurd at times.
-Anse, the father of the family and the laziest person should have been the provider but unfortunately he was exactly the opposite.
-He had a mentality of a rich man without any riches or wealth.
-He is a poor farmer with a hunchback and he's selfish too.
-His wife Anse Bundren had five children, Cash, Darl, Jewel, Dewey Dell, and Vardaman.
+The entire novel "As I Lay Dying" by William Faulkner is filled with great heroic efforts but at the same time seems absurd at times.
+Anse, the father of the family and the laziest person, should have been the provider, but unfortunately, he was exactly the opposite.
+He had the mentality of a rich man without any riches or wealth.
+He is a poor farmer with a hunchback, and he's selfish too.
+His wife, Addie Bundren, had five children: Cash, Darl, Jewel, Dewey Dell, and Vardaman.
 Her death triggers the novel's action.
 She is a former school teacher whose bitter life causes her to take unfortunate actions.
-She loved and invested all her love in her favorite child, Jewel, instead of family and God.
+She loved and invested all her affection in her favorite child, Jewel, instead of her family and God.

-The Bundern family is on to burring Addie.
-Jewel is very close to be considered as a hero.
+The Bundren family embarks on a journey to bury Addie.
+Jewel is very close to being considered a hero.
 He was not traveling for any other motive except burying his mother.
 He also sacrifices his horse, which was very close to his heart, for the wagon team.
-Even if he did not know anything he had a more personal reason to bury his mother Addie away from the farm.
-In the middle of the whole mission they defeat water and fire to Jefferson where Addie has to be buried.
-There steps on this complications seems heroic although they come to a point where the consequence of the family's action are foolish enough.
-The Burdrens' looking to find a new way of crossing the flooded river at the beginning seems fine until it turns to be over dramatic.
+Even if he did not know anything, he had a more personal reason to bury his mother Addie away from the farm.
+In the middle of the mission, they confront water and fire to reach Jefferson, where Addie is to be buried.
+Their steps in these complications seem heroic, although they come to a point where the consequences of the family's actions appear foolish.
+The Bundrens' decision to find a new way of crossing the flooded river initially seems sensible until it turns overly dramatic.

-Furthermore, adding Jewels heroic action into account I find that breaking the ice by submerging his horse and himself into the river which was tremendously dangerous.
-Jewel here does the most heroic action.
-He proves to sacrifice himself along with his beloved thing that he owns just to make sure that his mother's coffin crosses the river safely.
-He is sort of a main character of the entire operation.
-The brothers somehow attempts to keep themselves united while crossing the treacherous river, but they eventually began to panic and got off the track by forgetting what their actual goal was.
-At the end of the novel the Bundrens are at the Gillespie farm, and the barn catches fire and once again it seems like an idiotic commotion.
+Furthermore, considering Jewel's heroic actions, I find that breaking the ice by submerging his horse and himself into the river was tremendously dangerous.
+Jewel performs the most heroic action here.
+He proves to be willing to sacrifice himself along with his beloved horse just to ensure that his mother's coffin crosses the river safely.
+He is somewhat the main character of the entire operation.
+The brothers attempt to keep themselves united while crossing the treacherous river, but they eventually panic and lose track of their actual goal.
+At the end of the novel, the Bundrens are at the Gillespie farm, and the barn catches fire, once again creating an idiotic commotion.

 Browse our vast selection of original essay samples, each expertly formatted and styled